 Alligator gar are an important part of Texas fisheries.
 The fossils of ancient alligator gar date back to 215 million years ago, found in Permian era deposits.

-As far as dinosaurs go, the alligator gar has been around since the dinosaurs were on earth.
+The alligator gar has been around since the dinosaurs were on earth.
 Today, although dinosaurs are unfortunately gone, alligator gar can sometimes reach dinosaur proportions.
 The largest alligator gar can grow up to 10 feet long and over 300 pounds.
 On top of their size, they have double rows of menacing, alligator-like teeth, with a long and broad mouth.

 Southern Native Americans in the Texas area and people from the Caribbean used to use the ganoid scales of gars for arrowheads, breastplates, and shielding to cover plows.
 Alligator gar skin was also used to make items such as bags and purses.